ljbarker/sar_project/README.md

 # Search and Rescue (SAR) Agent Framework - CSC 581

+## Resource Manager Agent Implementation

+This repository contains an implementation of the Resource Manager Agent.
+Agent data can be outputted with the consolidate_ouput function and uses a JSON format.

 ## Introduction

 This framework is for CSC 581 students to develop intelligent agents supporting the AI4S&R project.
 Students can create specialized agents for various SAR roles such as those listed in this spreadsheet: